sindresorhus/eslint-plugin-unicorn/docs/rules/prevent-abbreviations.md

 The example below disables the default `e` → `event` replacement and adds a custom `cmd` → `command` one.

+Replacements should be lowercase and will match both camelcase and pascalcase identifiers.
+For example, `err` will match both `err` and `Err`.

+Replacements will also match separate words inside identifiers.
+For example, `cmd` will match all of `cmd`, `createCmd` and `CmdFactory`.

 ```js
 "unicorn/prevent-abbreviations": [
 	"error",